petepeg/Pacman.js/README.md

 The player and ghosts now are using the canvas data to detect walls(which may turn out to be a bad idea) they look for black pixels and if they see them wont pass.
 I handled ghost to ghost and ghost to player collisions but just checking the whole position range which works great for squares, but might be a little sloppy feeling once they are no longer squares.
 I changed pellet detection to some really sloppy divide and round, so as soon as Pacmans center enters a new square he eats the pellet, surprisingly not terrible.
 I have a whole host of new bugs but over all its feeling better.

 Another new feature is a scary state for Pacman that ties into his super state, so that I can have the ghost run away when he dies.
 Otherwise he just gets spawn camped.

+### Night Two
+Had some thoughts came back and squashed some bugs.
+Ghosts no longer cheat by using the yellow of Pac Square to trick the wall collision algorithm.
+I also added a bored feature to the ghosts so they will flop to run away behavior when they get stuck.
+This is a placeholder till i get some different move states rather than run towards and away, but works surprisingly well at generating interesting behavior.